The Importance Of Play

 In our collective new normal of working from home, we’ve noticed ourselves just how easy it is to lose track of time and find yourself working without sufficient breaks.
 Without these, we all know how fast productivity, focus and wellbeing can dwindle.

 So, to help break up your day, we’ve launched AND Elevenses: snappy, 45-minute live webinar sessions where you can learn new skills, network with others and take some time out from your working day.
-Why not put the kettle on, cut yourself some cake, and join us at 11am each Thursday?

 If you've missed an event, don't worry.
 You can watch recordings here from each Elevenses session we run.